BayAreaMetro/travel-model-two/netbuild.md

 #### Step 3: Add the location of *NetworkWrangler* to your system's `PYTHONPATH` environment variable.

-This is because *NetworkWrangler* serves as a python module but it's not installed in the typical location (since it's our own custom python code rather than a module that has been released to the [Python Package Index](https://pypi.org/).
+This is required so python will know where *NetworkWrangler* is so that it can be imported.
+This is necessary for this module but not modules installed by *pip* because *NetworkWrangler* is not installed in the typical location for standard python modules (since it's our own custom python code rather than a module that has been released to the [Python Package Index](https://pypi.org/)).
 You’ll need to include both the root directory, `NetworkWrangler`, as well as the `_static_` subdirectory of `NetworkWrangler`.
 The examples below assume that GitHub repository is cloned into `C:\Users\ftsang\Documents\GitHub`; modify the path as appropriate for your installation of *NetworkWrangler*.

 ``` dosbatch
 C:\>set PYTHONPATH=%PYTHONPATH%;C:\Users\ftsang\Documents\GitHub\NetworkWrangler;C:\Users\ftsang\Documents\GitHub\NetworkWrangler\_static
 ```

-### Step 4: Run the python interpreter in a command prompt window.
+### Step 4: Run the python interpreter

-In your command prompt windows, when you run the command of `python`, you'll enter into the *python interpreter*.
+In your command prompt window, when you run the command of `python`, you'll enter into the *python interpreter*.
 This means that subsequent commands are interpretted as lines of Python rather than as Windows DOS commands.
 When you enter into the *python interpreter*, the command window should display a message about the version of your python and the prompt will change to be `>>>` instead of `[your current working directory]>`.

 To exit the python interpreter, type the python command, `quit()`.

+**Note that python, unlike Windows DOS, is case-sensitive.**

 ``` dosbatch
 C:\>python